neu-se/pomelo/README.md

 The scan also checks whether generators are available for the test's parameters' types.

 To fuzz an existing parameterized test, first add the Pomelo extension to your Maven build.
-Then, invoke maven as you would normally to run the test using a lifecycle phase (i.e., not by directly specifying a plugin goal) adding the following options:
+Then, invoke maven as you would normally to run the test adding the following options:

 ```
 -Dpomelo.phase=fuzz